Feet During the Gait (Walking) Cycle.

 Dynamic Stability: The foot maintains dynamic stability throughout the gait cycle, preventing excessive pronation or supination.

 Understanding the foot's role in each phase of the gait cycle is essential for diagnosing and treating gait abnormalities or conditions affecting the lower extremities.
 Podiatrists and physical therapists may analyze gait patterns to identify issues and recommend interventions such as orthotics, footwear modifications, or gait training exercises to optimize foot function and overall biomechanics during walking.
-It is important to remember that muscle imbalances such as a tight calf muscle (equinus) leads to excessive pronation which interferes with proper foot function during gait.
+It is important to remember that muscle imbalances, such as a tight calf muscle (equinus) leads to excessive pronation, which interferes with proper foot function during gait.

 Running